Kinematics, cluster algebras and Feynman integrals: Applications for non-conformal integrals

 Before ending, we apply some of our results to non-conformal Feynman integrals, following the method of~\cite{Chicherin:2020umh}.
 The key observation is that by sending a generic dual point (not light-like separated from any other points, or one that is between two massive corners) to {\it infinity}, conformal symmetry is broken and we obtain a non-DCI kinematics from such a DCI one~\footnote{A well-known example is that the non-DCI kinematics of a triangle (parametrized by two ratios of three masses) can be obtained by sending a point of four-mass box kinematics to infinity.}.

 As a warm-up exercise, by sending $x_6 \to \infty$ for the DCI kinematics $(7,5)$ B, one arrives at a non-DCI kinematics with three massless leg and a massive one (dual points $x_1, x_2, x_3, x_4$).
-Define $s=x_{1,3}^2$, $t=x_{2,4}^2$ and $m^2=x_{1,4}^2$, we see that the $5$ letters of $A_2$ cluster algebra is mapped to $z_1:=s/m^2$, $z_2:=t/m^2$, $1-z_1$, $1-z_2$ and $1-z_1-z_2$.
+Define we see that the five letters of $A_2$ cluster algebra is mapped to

 We have restricted the massive corner to lie between leg $3$ and $1$, but if we allow other positions, we have an additional letter $(s+t)/m^2=z_1+z_2$, which nicely recovers the $C_2$ alphabet for four-point Feynman integrals with a massive leg.
-This is the same $C_2$ for three-point form factor in ${\cal N}=4$ SYM through eight loops (although obtained as folding of $A_3$ in~\cite{Chicherin:2020umh})!
+This is the same $C_2$ for three-point form factor in ${\cal N}=4$ sYM through eight loops (although obtained as folding of $A_3$ in~\cite{Chicherin:2020umh})!

 Now we move to non-DCI limit of $(8,5)$A kinematics: by sending the dual point $x_7$ to infinity, we get non-DCI two-mass-easy box kinematics (dual points $x_1, x_2, x_4, x_5$).

 In this case $s=x_{2,5}^2$, $t=x_{1,4}^2$, $m_1^2=x_{2,4}^2$, $m_3^2=x_{1,5}^2$, and we find that the cross-ratios are mapped to $u=s/{m_3^2},\ v=t/{m_3^2},\ w=(m_1^2 m_3^2)/(s t)$.
 Therefore, the $9$ cluster variables of $D_3$ become $9$ ratios of